Late disbursements — where is my financial aid?

 - It is a disbursement of grant funds for a second academic year within the same award year.

-If you are determined to be eligible for a late disbursement of loan funds, the University will contact you prior to making any disbursements.
+If you are found to be eligible for a late disbursement of loan funds, the University will contact you prior to making any disbursements.
 This gives you the opportunity to accept or decline loans and to choose how funds will be applied.

 If you are eligible, you will be sent a late disbursement letter.
 This letter must be completed and returned within 30 days for funds to be disbursed.
 You can electronically upload your completed letter using the My Financial Aid Documents link on the Financial Aid Web.